lando/vitepress-theme-default-plus/docs/config/frontmatter.md

   Configure the visibility or content of the `<Contributors>` component on a given page.

-  This thing has a lot of options so check out [this](./config.md#contributors) for more info.
+  This thing has a lot of options so check out [this](./config.md#contributors) for more info or to just set global contributors.

 ## jobs